 From tamarind, turmeric and dried chillies to curry leaves, tomatoes and dried shrimp paste, the vibrant colour of the gravy and its robust flavour can be credited to the multitude of spices and ingredients that go into it.
 A generous piece of Sembilang fish is then stewed in this gravy, absorbing all that goodness such that every bite is a burst of flavour.

 Tarempa noodles are one of the most famous noodle dishes from the Riau Islands.
 Originating from the coastal town of Tarempa in the Anambas Islands, Terempa noodles was so named after the village it came from.
-Made with flour and eggs and typically stir-fried in a concoction of oyster sauce, tomato sauce, sweet soy sauce and soy sauce, Tarempa noodles are usually enjoyed with seafood like squid and shrimp.
+Made with flour and eggs and typically stir-fried in a concoction of oyster sauce, tomato sauce, sweet soy sauce and soy sauce, Tarempa noodles is usually enjoyed with seafood like squid and shrimp.

 The sweet and sour combination of the sauces pair perfectly well with the chewy texture of the noodles for a delightful mouthfeel that makes this particular dish a favourite amongst not just locals, but tourists as well.

-Laksa is a peranakan soup dish that consists of noodles made from sago flour, making it a little chewy.
+Laksa is a Peranakan soup dish that consists of noodles made from sago flour, making it a little chewy.
 These noodles are blanched before it is ladled over with a thick, full-bodied broth made from coconut milk, tamarind, shredded mackerel and fragrant spices.
 For an extra kick of flavour, diners may choose to mix sambal into the soup.
 Fresh prawns and fishcakes are usually added as toppings to elevate this yummy dish.

 Stay at The ANMON Resort Bintan